cavanes1/ColTools/README.md

 ### geomkick.py
 Takes an input file of internal coordinates and makes copies of a chosen directory with the geometry replaced with those in the input file.
 The last line of the input file must be "END".

+### moldenripper.py
+Converts molden.freq vibrational normal modes to Avogadro .xyz vector format that can be opened with Jmol.